Sicily's Best Tour Guides

 guides are experts in their own right, acting as Sicily-based consultants for CNN or the BBC, or writing books and articles about Sicily.
 But it's the

-guide, tour leader or interpreter.
-(Hiring a guide, with important advice on rates and conditions, is discussed below.)
+guide.
+(Hiring a guide – and important information about rates and conditions – is discussed below.)
 Guides are listed based on

 general historical and cultural knowledge, linguistic competence and ability.
 It is also presumed that they work in a professional